 • Multiple pitch practice sessions where teams could present their projects and receive feedback from experienced industry professionals and their peers

-During training, each project is examined in detail in terms of script and financial package to ensure it is at the optimum stage to be presented to financiers.
+During our coaching, each project is examined in detail in terms of script and financial package to ensure it is at the optimum stage to be presented to financiers.

 Testimonials